alperenp/OS-Log-Collection/readme.md

 2. One can start-stop nxlog service under windows services

+Note: For more details please see [user guide](/nxlog-user-guide.pdf)

 # LogStash
 1. Go to the logstash/bin directory (~\logstash-6.1.3\bin)
 2. Create a config file named logstash-simple.conf